 We decided to reach the town by hitchhiking a boat.
 At first, the idea sounded crazy, but we succeeded!
 A fishermen’s boat stopped and gave us a lift to the town port.

 There, we asked people where to find flamingos.
 Some of them smartly spotted their finger in the sky.
-However, shortly one man offered us a 2-hour boat trip to find flamingo.
-We didn’t expect anything else than a boat ride but also got professional binoculars and even the encyclopedia of birds.
-Only then do we realise that birdwatching is a popular activity.
+However, shortly after, one man offered us a two-hour boat trip to find flamingos.
+We didn’t expect anything else than a boat ride, but we also got professional binoculars and even an encyclopedia of birds.
+Only then did we realise that birdwatching is a popular activity.

 Our captain was a talkative young guy.
-He patiently moved the boat around the lake and introduced us not only to birds but also to all kinds of sea creatures.
+He patiently moved the boat around the lake and introduced us to birds and all kinds of sea creatures.
 We saw crabs, seashells, etc.

-And then, finally, flamingo.
-We saw them from very far away and tried to chase them with a boat.
+Finally, flamingos.
+We saw them far away and tried to chase them with a boat.
 Of course, birds flew away every time we got closer.
 However, we were happy even seeing flamingos from a distance.

 Did you know that flamingos are not born pink?
-They have grey feathers that, with time, turn into a pink colour.
-It happens because of a natural pink dye that flamingos get from their diet: brine shrimp and blue-green algae.
+They have grey feathers that, with time, turn pink.
+This happens because of a natural pink dye that flamingos get from their diet: brine shrimp and blue-green algae.

 WHAT ELSE TO DO IN Moulay Bousselham?

-Moulay Bousselham is a small town, busy by local holidaymakers in the summer and peaceful the rest of the year.
-If you are not interested in bird watching, you can stop by to have a delicious fresh fish lunch.
+Moulay Bousselham is a small town, busy with local holidaymakers in the summer and peaceful the rest of the year.
+If you are not interested in bird watching, you can stop by for a delicious fresh fish lunch.

-We often stop at Moulay Bousselham on the way from Tangier to Marrakech, eat fish and bring some home.
+We often stop at Moulay Bousselham from Tangier to Marrakech, eat fish and bring some home.
 In the town, there are many fish restaurants.
 However, I choose the ones located in the local market.
-Ask people; they will show you where is it.
+Ask people; they will show you where it is.

 If you would like to do a birdwatching tour or include it in your Moroccan trip itinerary, contact me rasa@blondieinmorocco.com